ironnysh/hashnode-pav/clb3n7y7x000108muawg6dbax.md

 “After getting my master’s in Applied IT, I had a small business helping people with their computers.
 Meanwhile, I learned Java and JavaScript and planned to become a front-end developer.
 I applied to the sysadmin job because I thought it could be easy until I found a job as a developer.
 I never imagined I’d have so much fun because I get to experiment with many things: Testing new OS versions, figuring out solutions for problems, running multiple Docker containers, and comparing them to see which works best.
 I even get to play with a lot of toys, test devices and fix smartphones.
 It’s fun.
 Even when it sometimes feels like grinding work, in 99% of the cases, you still feel that there’s a positive result, and it’s more than great in the working environment”.

-* * *
+---

-[The sysadmin diaries](https://insights.project-a.com/the-sysadmin-diaries-emanuel-stoi-b3b6620a9ea) was originally published in [Project A Insights](https://insights.project-a.com) on Medium.
+[The sysadmin diaries](https://insights.project-a.com/the-sysadmin-diaries-emanuel-stoi-b3b6620a9ea) was originally published on [Project A Insights](https://insights.project-a.com).